-At or immediately prior to the rendition of a final or interlocutory default judgment, the plaintiff or his attorney must certify in writing the last known mailing address of the party or parties against whom the default judgment is being taken.
-Rule 239a.
-See Buddy "L", Inc. v.
+At or immediately prior to the rendition of a final or interlocutory default judgment, the plaintiff or his attorney must certify to the clerk in writing the last known mailing address of the party or parties against whom the default judgment is being taken.
+The clerk is to mail notice of default judgment to defendant and note the fact of such mailing on the docket.
+Rule Note that the statutory address for service (most recent address on file with secretary of state) may differ from certificate of last known address required by Rule 239a.
+See Katy Venture, Ltd. v.
+Cremona Bistro Corp., 469 S.W.3d 160 (Tex.
+2015)(per curiam).
+Plaintiff should not have used ineffective statutory service address as last known address.
+Because defendant's current address was known to plaintiff, that address should have been stated in certificate of last known address.
+See also Buddy "L", Inc. v.
 General Trailer Co., 672 S.W.2d 541, 545 (Tex.
 Civ.
 App.--Dallas 1984, writ ref'd n.r.e.) (plaintiff must certify the last known address even though defendant may have a different office registered for receipt of service); Hillson Steel Products, Inc. v.
 Wirth, Ltd., 538 S.W.2d 162 (Tex.
 Civ.
 App.--Houston [lst Dist.]
 1976, no writ) (same).
+See also Rule 306a(3) Notice of Judgment.